Strap in, because I’m about to completely change your idea about what “healthy” workouts look like.

 Are you looking for more ways to boost your testosterone?

-Then it’s time to sign up for The EDGE Blueprint Consult!
+Then it’s time to sign up for The Male 90X program!

 This genetic-based report and analysis will give you everything you need to know about low testosterone levels and any sexual health concerns.
 You’ll also get a private consultation to address an individually-tailored plan that will put you on the track to success.

-It’s time to invigorate your sexuality, enliven your vitality, and Get Your EDGE Back!
+It’s time to invigorate your sexuality and enliven your vitality!